Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 She glanced at ‘barkeep’, who nodded encouragement. "...You can call me Ash."

 "Short for Ashley?"
 Six asked.
 She did a commendable job of giving away nothing.
-"Or a reference to… hmm.
+"Or a reference to... hmm.
 No matter.
 Thank you for agreeing to this meeting.
 I’m sure you and I can both answer some very interesting questions for each other."

 "I’m sure we can."
 Ash replied, and there was a definite spark of dislike in her expression now.

 "Mister Barkeep, if we might, I would like to have my conversation with miss Ash here in private.
 That office there, if I may.
-Don’t worry about surveilling us, I’m sure you will and I welcome it, but a little privacy as a courtesy…?"
+Don’t worry about surveilling us, I’m sure you will and I welcome it, but a little privacy as a courtesy...?"

 It was interesting that this time ‘Barkeep’ deferred to Ash who swallowed, nodded, and stepped forward.